 Ms Juchau, author of the award-winning The World Without Us, said the residency has already propelled her work – which explores connections between maternity, biology, history and identity – in new directions.

-“For a writer whose work is fed by ideas, the generous spirit of collaboration promoted at the Charles Perkins Centre offers limitless scope for thinking about what it is to be human,” she said.
+“For a writer whose work is fed by ideas, the generous spirit of collaboration promoted by the Charles Perkins Centre offers limitless scope for thinking about what it is to be human,” she said.

 Ms Valentine said the residency allowed her to plug into a strong network of project nodes and scientific hubs that reach far beyond the city campus of the University.